andyrutkowski/RhodesMapping/README.md

-Documentation for Digital Mapping Ecosystems workshop.
+Documentation for an Introduction to Social Explorer, SimplyAnalytics, and PolicyMap workshop.